aelphias/ft_printf/docs/README.md

 make with one of main.c files - change them in Makefile to launch: ./ft_printf_test

-Project compiles on Mac os, for linux you should include some additional libraries.
+Project compiles on macOS, for linux you should include some additional libraries.